 Brain Tumor Survival Rate

-The brain tumor survival rate depends primarily on the type of cancer that a patient has been diagnosed with.
-Some types of brain cancer, such as meningioma, anaplastic ependymoma and oligodendroglioma, are highly treatable, while others may be less responsive to curative therapies.
+Brain tumor survival rate depends primarily on the type of cancer that a patient has been diagnosed with.
+Some types of brain cancer, such as meningioma, ependymoma and oligodendroglioma, are highly treatable, while others may be less responsive to curative therapies.

 While the type of cancer is one of the most important factors in determining the overall survival rate, other details also have an impact.
 Younger patients tend to have more favorable survival rates than patients who develop brain cancer later in life, and patients who are diagnosed with lower-grade tumors often have better outcomes than patients with higher-grade malignancies.